 In wake of the ongoing gentrification of Reggae music and even more so, It’s popular sub-genre dancehall, I continue to find articles from non-Jamaican or of no Jamaican descent music commentators describing a “Poco” beat as “dembow”.
 This is a mistake and when put into contexts, a pretty silly one.
-Here’s where keeping it real is in these cases, is going wrong.
+Here’s where keeping it real in these cases, goes wrong.

 The term “dembow” is taken from Shabba Rank’s Steely and Clevie produced 1990 hit single Dem Bow.
 The terms in which Shabba speaks describe an intimate act(of which I won’t go into detail) between consenting adults that is frowned upon by much of Jamaican culture.
 It DOES NOT describe nor does it elude to the popular repetitive drum pattern upon which the song is laid out.
 Furthermore, this often used in some variation or another distinctive percussion style didn’t even originate with that production.
 To top it off, Dem Bow released in the company of several other songs on the Poco Man Jam riddim including the title track by Gregory Peck which ACTUALLY DESCRIBES THE BEAT!
 Not sure how these writers have arrived at their collective conclusion but if you’ll allow me to provide some background, I’ll gladly enlighten you on the origins of Poco.